Animator Job Description

 While there are many fields that have animator job openings, there are some common tasks that animators in any field do in the course of a normal day's work:

-- Drawing storyboards and creating models
+- Drawing storyboards for key scenes and creating realistic models

 - Designing an animated environment that includes backgrounds, sets and objects